st-h/ember-content-editable/README.md

 ## Contributions

-The current maintainer (st-h) tries to do his best to maintain this addon in the ember communities interest by keeping dependencies up to date and keeping current features working.

 If you want to report a bug, please open a new issue.
 Any bugs that are not totally obvious should include a way to reproduce the issue (like ember-twiddle) or a failing test.
 Or even better, provide a PR which tests and fixes the issue.

 In case you find there is a feature missing, please provide a PR with corresponding test coverage.
 Please keep in mind to keep addons lightweight.
 If in doubt, open an issue first and see what others think about it.

-If you want to help in taking care of this addon, just let us know.

 [npm-badge]: https://img.shields.io/npm/v/ember-content-editable.svg
 [npm-badge-url]: https://www.npmjs.com/package/ember-content-editable